keboola/developers-docs/overview/jobs/index.md

 }
 {% endhighlight %}

-This means that the job was created (and `waiting` in queue) and will automatically start executing.
+This means that the job was created (and `waiting` in the queue) and will automatically start executing.
-From the above response, the most important parts is `url` which gives you URL of the resource for [Job status polling](https://en.wikipedia.org/wiki/Polling_(computer_science)).
+From the above response, the most important part is `url` which gives you URL of the resource for [Job status polling](https://en.wikipedia.org/wiki/Polling_(computer_science)).

 ## Job Polling
-If you want to get the actual job result, you need to poll the [Job API](http://docs.syrupqueue.apiary.io/#reference/jobs/job/view-job-detail) for the current state of the job.
+If you want to get the actual job result, poll the [Job API](http://docs.syrupqueue.apiary.io/#reference/jobs/job/view-job-detail) for the current state of the job.
 For example, to poll for the above job, you need to send a `GET` request to `https://syrup.keboola.com/queue/job/186985832` with `X-StorageApi-Token` header containing your Storage token.
 You will receive a response similar to this: